 Many people with eczema find success with mineral-based sunscreens.
 To find a sunscreen that works for you, start with these tips:

-- Find sunscreen that only contains the active ingredients titanium dioxide or zinc oxide.
+- Find a sunscreen that only contains the active ingredients titanium dioxide or zinc oxide.

 - Choose a fragrance-free product.

-- Look for one that offers broad spectrum protection, which blocks both UVA and UVB rays.
+- Look for one that offers broad-spectrum protection, blocking UVA and UVB rays.

 - Find a formula that contains at least SPF 30.

-- Test the sunscreen on a small patch of skin to make sure you don’t have a reaction to it.
+- Test the sunscreen on a small skin patch to ensure you don’t react to it.